 My desk in the UNHCR archives, Geneva/Switzerland, 2022.

-Lost in data translation: A critical review of datasets on refugees.
-International Migration: (June 2023).
+Lost in Data Translation: A critical review of datasets on refugees.
+International Migration (2023).
+Click here to read

 Refugees in Global South, The SAGE Encyclopedia of Refugee Studies (Forthcoming, July 2024).